Skip to main content

 • Be aware many people will deny they have a problem with their eating and body image.
 The person you are concerned about may not realise they have a problem yet, or find it difficult to accept that they need help.

 • There are many different types of treatment, depending on the nature of the eating disorder and the symptoms.
-Treatment can involve dietary control as well as individual talking therapies, aimed at resolving underlying emotional difficulties.
+Treatment can involve dietary advice as well as individual talking therapies, aimed at resolving underlying emotional difficulties.

 The services at the bottom of this page can help.